balenaltd/handbook/Brainstorm-calls.md

 * LoopMVP product call

 ### Loop specific brainstorm calls
-We also have brainstorm calls scoped by loop which will include both `product` and `architecture` questions.
+We also have brainstorm calls scoped by loop.
 These are:
 * **companyOS brainstorm**

 * **teamOS brainstorm**